 One tool that can be very effective in establishing contractual confidence when it comes to our retirement income is a fixed indexed annuity.
 An annuity is essentially life insurance in reverse.
 We buy life insurance in case we die too soon, and want to make sure we provide for our loved ones.
-We buy an annuity in case we live too long to make sure we can provide for ourselves.
-Like all financial products, annuities have both pros and cons associated with them and they are certainly not for everyone, but in the right scenarios they can be a very effective tool in mitigating against the risk of running out of income in retirement.
+We buy an annuity in case we live too long, to make sure we can provide for ourselves.
+Like all financial products, annuities have both pros and cons associated with them and they are not appropriate for every situation, but they can be an extremely effective tool in mitigating the risk of running out of income in retirement.

-The value of an annuity in an overall retirement plan is the ability to create some income predictability for your retirement future.
-Jeffrey Brown, a professor at University of Illinois at Urbana-Champaign and a co-author of the research paper "Framing Lifetime Income" says: "Guaranteed lifetime income, such as in the form of annuities, is incredibly valuable for retirees.
+The value of an annuity in an overall retirement plan is the ability to create income predictability for your retirement future.
+Jeffrey Brown, a professor at University of Illinois at Urbana-Champaign and a co-author of the research paper "Framing Lifetime Income," says, "Guaranteed lifetime income, such as in the form of annuities, is incredibly valuable for retirees.
 It is the single best way on a risk-adjusted basis to maximize one's ability to spend in retirement without concerns about running out of resources.
-Every other strategy either exposes the individual to more risk, or reduces one's ability to consume."2
+Every other strategy either exposes the individual to more risk, or reduces one's ability to consume."